wevm/wagmi/packages/react/README.md

         <button onClick={disconnect}>Disconnect</button>
       </div>
     )
-  return <button onClick={() => connect(connectors[0])}>Connect Wallet</button>
+  return <button onClick={connect}>Connect Wallet</button>
 }
 ```

 In this example, we create a wagmi `Client` (using the default configuration) and pass it to the React Context `Provider`.
-Then, we use the `useConnect` hook to connect a wallet to the app.
-Finally, we show the connected account's address using `useAccount`.
+Next, we use the `useConnect` hook to connect an injected wallet (i.e. MetaMask) to the app.
+Finally, we show the connected account's address with `useAccount` and allow them to disconnect with `useDisconnect`.

-The default client is initialized with MetaMask, but connectors for WalletConnect and Coinbase Wallet are also just an import away. `useAccount` can also automatically fetch (and cache) the connected account's ENS name and avatar.

 We've only scratched the surface for what you can do with wagmi!